Wildlife Photographer Of The Year 2013

 There is some information here about Romanian wildlife.

-There are a good concentration of Wolves in Latvia also where wolf hunting seasons still continue apparently with a bag limit of 150 wolves.
+There are a good concentration of European Wolves in Latvia also where wolf hunting seasons still continue apparently with a bag limit of 150 animals.

 If your ever in Scotland a good place to see wolves for yourself is the Highlands wildlife park at Kingcraig

-It seems wolves are a much maligned species with most people scared of them, probably because of the Horror films and
+It seems these animals are a much maligned species with most people scared of them, probably because of the Horror films and

 the reported attacks on humans, me I love to hear the howl of a wolf and have always thought reintroducing the Wolf back into the wild